Coleridge-Initiative/RCApi/README.md

 For the development of the Rich Context knowledge graph this library is used to identify:

-  * datasets used for research projects
+  * dataset links to research
   * locating open access publications
   * reconciling author profiles
   * reconciling keyword mesh